Generic name: clotrimazole vaginal [ kloe-TRIM-a-zole ]

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Do not have sexual intercourse.
-This medicine will not prevent the infection from spreading to your partner.
+Clotrimazole-3 will not prevent the infection from spreading to your partner.
 Clotrimazole topical can also cause damage to a condom or a diaphragm.
 These forms of birth control may be less effective if you use them during treatment.

 Avoid getting this medicine in your eyes, nose, or mouth.